-Increase in bad sectors: If your hard drive is suffering from overheating, it is possible that it begins to have damaged sectors, to diagnose this problem, you will need specialized software for diagnosing disks such as: Crystaldiskinfo, HDD Health or DiskCheckup.
+Increase in bad sectors: If your hard drive is suffering from overheating, it may begin to have damaged sectors, to diagnose this problem, you will need specialized software for diagnosing disks such as Crystaldiskinfo, HDD Health, or DiskCheckup.

 System crash & Unexpected system shutdown: If your computer is showing you blue error screens, this can be directly related to the health status of your hard drive, if the response time is very slow or interrupted during data reading or writing, the operating system is designed to turn off the computer to protect your information.